MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Endpoint: POST &lt;robot-ip-address&gt;/api/skills

 Parameters

-* File (file) - A zipped file containing the two skill files.
-Both these files (one JSON meta file and one JavaScript code file) should have the same name.
+* File (file) - A zipped file containing the two skill files and any images or audio files you want to associate with the skill.
+The code and meta files (one JSON meta file and one JavaScript code file) should have the same name.
 For more details, see the [File Structure & Code Architecture](../../skills/local-skill-architecture/#file-structure-amp-code-architecture) section.
 * ImmediatelyApply (boolean) - Specifies whether Misty immediately runs the uploaded skill.
 * OverwriteExisting (boolean) - Indicates whether the file should overwrite a file with the same name, if one currently exists on Misty .